 Production of four fruiting plant species was estimated at sampling transects across the Cabinet-Yaak ecosystem (CYE).
-Huckleberry production during 2021 was greater than the long-term average.
-Mountain ash production was similar to the long-term average.
-Serviceberry and buffaloberry both had below average production at sampling transects.
+Huckleberry and serviceberry production during 2022 was similar the long-term average.
+Mountain ash and buffaloberry both had below average production at sampling transects.
 Because of its relatively far-ranging distribution in the CYE and life history of inhabiting larger areas (e.g., shrub fields) when compared with other berry-producing plants, huckleberries appear to provide a greater amount of food for bears in the CYE.
 However, serviceberry and mountain ash may provide significant secondary food sources in some years when huckleberry crops have failed (e.g., 2001 and 2003).
 Mountain ash may be particularly valuable to bears in years of low food production because the berries persist and remain on the plants until after frost and leaf drop.
 Low berry counts for all three of these species would prove most detrimental for bears attempting to store fat for winter denning (e.g., 2002, 2004, and 2015).
-Because of its sparse distribution, buffalo berries appear to be the least-available berry food for grizzly bears in the CYE.
+Because of its sparse distribution, buffalo berries appear to be the leastavailable berry food for grizzly bears in the CYE.
 Below-average production among all species surveyed occurred in 1992, 1998-2000, 2002, 2004, and 2015.
 The 2015 berry season marked the first time we have observed below average counts for all four berry species in one year.
-Sampling sites for each species were selected to best represent landscape level variation of geography, elevation, aspect, and overstory canopy (Fig. 26).
+Sampling sites for each species were selected to best represent landscape level variation of geography, elevation, aspect, and overstory canopy (Fig. 25).